New law on Domestic Violence Leave: what employers need to know

-- An employer can ask for proof of the effects of domestic violence, but only if they ask within 3 working days of the request.
+- An employer can ask for proof of the effects of domestic violence, but only if they ask within three working days of the request.

 - The request can only be turned down on specified grounds.

-If an employer doesn’t take the prescribed steps in the statutory timeframes they could find themselves in a dispute resolution process / subject to a penalty.
+If an employer doesn’t take the prescribed steps in the statutory timeframes they could find themselves in a dispute resolution process or subject to a penalty.

 How can we help?

-Changes in employment law occur all the time – particularly when governments change.WRMK’s employment team keeps updated with all current legislation and requirements so our clients don’t get caught out with obsolete documents or advice.
+Changes in employment law occur all the time.
+Our employment team keeps up to date with all current legislation and requirements so our clients don’t get caught out with obsolete documents or advice.

-If you have a question about new domestic violence requirements, or an employment matter in general, please give me a call or contact your usual trusted WRMK advisor.
+If you have a question about the new domestic violence requirements, or an employment matter in general, please call Simon Davies-Colley, Senior Lawyer (phone 09 470 2453) or contact your usual trusted WRMK advisor.